-The cooperation between countries and continents in terms of meteorology, hydrology, oceanography and climate is being increasingly deepened, a development which is being driven forward by the UN and the EU.
+International cooperation around issues relating to meteorology, hydrology, oceanography and climate is becoming increasingly important.
+A development which is being driven by the United Nations (UN) and the European Union (EU).

-SMHI is also the national focal point for the UN's Intergovernmental Panel on Climate Change (IPCC).
+SMHI is also the Swedish national focal point for the

 is mainly externally funded.
 Researchers collaborate in Swedish research projects, EU projects and other international projects.